CT-Hackerspace/cth-website/src/content/blog/you-can-help-carve-out-a-permanent-home-for-our-4x8-cnc-machine-before-it-goes.md

 author: CThackerspace
 ---

-# YOU can help carve out a permanent home for our 4'x8' CNC Machine before it goes!

 Recent changes have put the future of our 4' x 8' CNC Machine on notice!
 The CNC, which was on long term loan from one of our older members, has been slated for removal.
 Your immediate action can change this outcome.